 Naturally, how you express the research problem depends on the selected methodology.
 Quantitative research often leads to the articulation of specific, testable hypotheses.
 In contrast, qualitative research requires the articulation of a broader research question.
-Formulating the research problem and research questions should be done in conjunction with the faculty thesis advisor.
+Formulating the research problem and research questions should be done in conjunction with the research course instructor and portfolio evaluator.